HydroModPy/HydroModPy/examples/projects/10_testbed_workflow/reporting/README.md

 For catalog-backed testbeds, `--site-catalog` is optional when the testbed manifest already records `site_catalog_path`.
-The page then reads the catalog automatically and adds a "Mode catalogue pas a pas" section explaining the loop: catalog row selection, template rendering, generated child TOMLs, and delegated execution through the configured runner.
+The page then reads the catalog automatically to enrich the case pages.
 This is used by the natural Boussinesq/MODFLOW6 example:

 ```powershell